Deploy and use

 Download the Latest Release¶

-To use the scripts in an operating system deployment pipeline, download the zip file (image-customise.zip
+To use the solution in an operating system deployment pipeline, download the zip file (image-customise.zip

 ) attached to the latest release and import the extracted files into your OS deployment solution (e.g., the Microsoft Deployment Toolkit, Microsoft Intune, Microsoft Configuration Manager, etc.).